Boreas618/boreas618.github.io/os-notes/cache.md

 * **Capacity misses**: The size of the working set exceeds the size of the cache.

-* **Coherence misses**: Arise in multiprocessor systems when one processor modifies a location in memory and another processor tries to access the modified location, causing a miss because the copy in its cache is now stale or outdated.
+* **Coherence misses**: Arise in multiprocessor systems when one processor modifies a location in memory and another processor tries to access the modified location, causing a miss because the copy in its cache is now invalid.
 Coherence misses ensure that all processors in the system observe a single coherent view of memory.

 ## Cache Memories